-Sam Blackman (Raytheon/Hughes), Oliver Drummond, Yaakov Bar-Shalom (UCONN), and Rabinder Madan.
+Sam Blackman (Raytheon/Hughes), the (late) Oliver Drummond, Yaakov Bar-Shalom (UCONN), and Rabinder Madan.

 Blazers of the exciting area of multi-sensor\multi-target tracking (sometimes pursued even in clutter) [related to optimal resource allocation and solved by invoking Munkres or the Hungarian or Jonker- Volgenent- Castanon’s (J-V-C) or Murty’s (1968) or Sam Blackman's Multi- Hypothesis Testing (MHT) algorithms.
 The first 3 techniques are all from the Operations Research area; the last is based on Bayesian Statistical analysis.